Frequently Asked Questions

 How often does my piano need to be tuned?

 Most piano manufacturers recommend regular tuning every 6 months to 1 year.
-In the Bay Area, temperature and humidity are relatively very stable, so I recommend yearly tunings, and for some of my clients' pianos, tuning every 2 or more years is sufficient.
+In the Bay Area, temperature and humidity are relatively very stable, so I recommend starting with yearly tunings.
+For some of my clients' pianos, tuning every 2 or more years is sufficient.
 Tuning is also recommended more often for newer pianos or recently-restrung pianos.
 After a piano receives a pitch correction, it also need a follow-up tuning sooner than usual--3 months to 1 year, depending on the piano itself, the piano's environment, and how far the pitch was corrected.

 What are the benefits of having my piano tuned regularly?

 The more often a piano is tuned, the more stable it will be.
 Regular tuning reinforces the piano's position at the "correct" pitch and makes it more stable over the long term.
-Plus, it will sound better!
+The most obvious benefit is that it will sound better, making it more pleasant to play!

 Many, though not all, piano owners like to have their pianos tuned regularly.
 Some piano owners only tune their pianos as needed.
 My recommendations for tuning frequency take into account the age and condition of the piano, your use of the piano, the piano's environment, and your budget for piano care.